liamwalsh1980/Milestone-Project-1/README.md

 1. At the top of the Repository click the settings option on the menu, locate and click the "Fork" Button which is at the top right of the page.
 1. You should now have a copy of the original repository in your GitHub account.

-For a more in-depth guide about how to Fork a repo please [click here](https://docs.github.com/en/github/getting-started-with-github/fork-a-repo).
+For a more in-depth guide about how to Fork a repo please <a href="https://docs.github.com/en/github/getting-started-with-github/fork-a-repo" target="_blank">click here</a>.

 [Back to top ⇧](#embrace-autism)